Wolverton railway station: Services

+During the peak hours, the station is served by a number of additional services between London Euston and Northampton.

 Location

 The station is at the eastern end of Wolverton, near the junction of Stratford Rd with Grafton Street.
 The nearest post-code is MK12 5FR.
 In the chainage notation traditionally used on the railway, its location on the line is 52 mi 33 ch from Euston.